-- You are required to self-quarantine for 14 days from the last day you were last in contact with the person who has COVID-19. - If you stay asymptomatic may leave quarantine after 10 days, but then through Day 14 must strictly adhere to wearing face coverings at all times, maintaining a distance of at least 6 feet from others and monitor yourself for symptoms of COVID-19. - If you continue to live with and/or care for the person with COVID-19, or get exposed again, the quarantine time is as follows: - If a COVID-19 infected person lives in your home and cannot be isolated in one room, then your period of quarantine starts at same time as the infected person's isolation and continues until 14 days after the infected person is finished with their isolation.
-As stated above, during the last 4 days if you stay asymptomatic you may leave your home but must monitor yourself for symptoms and wear a face covering. - If you have close contact again with a person with COVID-19 (being within 6 feet for 15 minutes or more, or touching body fluids or secretions without using the appropriate precautions), your quarantine period will have to restart from that date.
+- You have the following two options for guarantine: - You are required to self-quarantine for 10 days from the date of last exposure without testing; OR - Quarantine for 7 days if you get tested for COVID-19 after Day 5 from the date of last exposure and you test negative. - If you stay asymptomatic you may leave quarantine, but then through Day 14 must strictly adhere to wearing face coverings at all times, maintaining a distance of at least 6 feet from others and monitor yourself for symptoms of COVID-19. - If you continue to live with and/or care for the person with COVID-19, or get exposed again, the quarantine time is as follows: - If a COVID-19 infected person lives in your home and cannot be isolated in one room, then your period of quarantine starts at same time as the infected person's isolation and continues until 10 or 7 days after the infected person is finished with their isolation.
+As stated above, after your quarantine, if you stay asymptomatic you may leave your home but must monitor yourself for symptoms and wear a face covering through Day 14. - If you have close contact again with a person with COVID-19 (being within 6 feet for 15 minutes or more, or touching body fluids or secretions without using the appropriate precautions), your quarantine period will have to restart from that date.
 Body fluids or secretions include sweat, saliva, sputum, nasal mucus, vomit, urine or diarrhea. - If you get a COVID-19 test, a negative test result before the end of the quarantine period does not mean that you cannot become positive later.
 You must stay in quarantine for the entire quarantine period.